Spinal cord stimulation

 You will wake up in the postoperative recovery area, called the PACU.
 Your blood pressure, heart rate, and respiration will be monitored, and your pain will be addressed.
 Most patients are discharged home the same day or the following morning.
 The pulse generator will be programmed before you leave.
 You will be given written instructions to follow when you go home.

 - After surgery, pain is managed with narcotic medications.
 Because narcotic pain pills are addictive, they are used for a limited period (2 to 4 weeks).
 Their regular use may cause constipation, so drink lots of water and eat high fiber foods.
 Laxatives (e.g., Dulcolax, Senokot, Milk of Magnesia) may be bought without a prescription.
 Thereafter, pain is managed with acetaminophen (e.g., Tylenol) and non-steroidal anti-inflammatory drugs (NSAIDs) (e.g., aspirin; ibuprofen, Advil, Motrin, Nuprin; naproxen sodium, Aleve).

 - Spinal headaches are caused by leakage or loss of cerebrospinal fluid around the catheter or lead site.
 Lie flat and drink plenty of caffeinated non-carbonated fluids (tea, coffee).

-- Avoid these activities for 6 to 8 weeks to prevent movement of the leads:
+- Avoid these activities for 4 to 6 weeks to prevent movement of the leads:

-- do not bend, twist, stretch, far-reaching, pulling, sudden movement or lift objects over 5 pounds
+- do not bend, twist, stretch, reach for faraway objects, pull items toward you, make sudden movements, or lift objects over 5 pounds

 - do not raise arms above your head